 The time comes when you decide you need a cabin restoration to upgrade a tired, worn-out log home to its original beauty.
-You may have neglected the regular maintenance over time or maybe you gotten a great deal on a used log home that needs work.
+You may have neglected the regular maintenance overtime or maybe you've got a great deal on a used log home that needs work.
 This page covers some tips to guide you with your cabin restoration and log home repairs.

 The first step in log home restoration is to inspect your log cabin.
 Take a long, slow walk around the cabin and look closely at the wood.
 For an in-depth inspection checklist, see our page on cabin inspections.

 Here’s a quick rundown of what you want to watch out for:

 Large Cracks or Checks – Checking is normal as wood ages and dries.
 But large cracks can accumulate dirt and allow rain to settle in the logs.
 Checks should be caulked with a good-quality, flexible caulk.
 Caulks are available in colors to match most log stains and allow movement as your logs expand and contract.